TheeEclipse/Mpesa-Daraja-API-php/README.md

 🔰To go live you'll need an mpesa portal account and a valid paybill/till number (get that from safaricom)

-🖥The Call back url is almost same in formating to testing and live
+🖥️The Call back url is almost same in formating to testing and live

-🖥The stk push default shortcode is safaricom's daraja account so add your own
+🖥️The stk push default shortcode is safaricom's daraja account so add your own

 🖥️
 🖥️